syncfusion-content/javascript-docs/js/TreeGrid/Paging.md

 });
 {% endhighlight %}

-The output of the TreeGrid with paging enabled is displayed below
+The output of the TreeGrid with paging enabled is displayed below.

 ![](/js/TreeGrid/Paging_images/Paging_img1.png)

 ## Paging settings

-The paging in TreeGrid can be customized by using `pageSettings` property.
+The paging in TreeGrid can be customized by using the `pageSettings` property.
 The number of records to be displayed per page can be limited by using the `pageSettings.pageSize` property.
 The number of root nodes or the 0th level records to be displayed per page can be limited by setting the `pageSettings.pageSizeMode` property as `Root`.
-When pageSettings.pageSizeMode property is set as `Root` the number of records to displayed per page which is defined in the `pageSettings.pageSize` property will be considered only for the root nodes or the 0th level records.
+When the `pageSettings.pageSizeMode` property is set as `Root` the number of records to displayed per page which is defined in the The `pageSettings.pageSize` property will be considered only for the root nodes or the 0th level records.
-`pageSettings.pageCount` property is used to display the page number to be displayed in the pager.
+The `pageSettings.pageCount` property is used to display the page number to be displayed in the pager.
-`pageSettings.currentPage` property is used to set the active page to displayed initially.
+The `pageSettings.currentPage` property is used to set the active page to displayed initially.
-`pageSettings.totalRecordsCount` property is used to limit the total number of records from the data source to be displayed in TreeGrid.
+The `pageSettings.totalRecordsCount` property is used to limit the total number of records from the data source to be displayed in TreeGrid.
  The following code example explains the properties in pageSettings.

 {% highlight js %}